-Proper estate planning involves many different considerations.
+Proper estate planning involves many different considerations, such as:

-- Carefully reviewing all estate assets
+- carefully reviewing all estate assets

-- Carefully reviewing all non-estate assets such as superannuation, life insurance and jointly held property
+- carefully reviewing all non-estate assets, such as superannuation, life insurance and jointly held property

-- Considering the impact of any family-owned business, company or family trust
+- considering the impact of any family-owned business, company or family trust

 Creating a will

-A will can be a simple or complex document, incorporating one or more different types of testamentary trusts to enable inheritances to pass through a trust structure.
+A will can be a simple or complex document.
+It can give ‘absolute’ gifts or incorporate one or more different types of testamentary trusts to enable inheritances to pass through a trust structure.
 A trust is an ownership structure whereby the assets of the trust are owned by the trustee but held for the benefit of individuals (the beneficiaries).
 There are different types of testamentary trusts, such as:

-Find out more about testamentary trusts.
+Find out more about testamentary trusts here.

 Changing a will